 Slaughter audits- As highlighted earlier, many Halal audits already include the aspect of slaughter.
 As a guide, slaughter audits should include inspection of the lairage, restraint systems, neck cutting, knife sharpening, recitation of the tasmiyyah, and bleeding time.

-Food safety audits-Food safety audits should focus on HACCP; temperature controls, control of physical, biological, and chemical hazards must be the focus of this aspect of Halal audits.
+Food safety audits-Food safety audits should focus on HACCP; temperature controls and control of physical, biological, and chemical hazards must be the focus of this aspect of Halal audits.
 Halal certifiers should strive to align their standards with internationally accepted food safety standards e.g. BRC and ISO22000.

 Processor or retail audits-Retailers and restaurant operators should be encouraged to take up Halal certification.
 This ensures that there is proper segregation to prevent the potential contamination of Halal products with non-Halal materials.